sayzlim/sayzlim.github.io/source/_posts/2013-08-16-best-alfred-2-workflows.md

 <!--more-->

 Tons of features developed by the community is ready for you to plug into Alfred.
-I see these workflows as separate upgrade for my Alfred.
-Alfred is my weapon.
+I see these workflows as a separate upgrade for Alfred.
 Maximizing the capability of Alfred requires constant exploration until you find workflows that fit your style.
-Since the beginning of Alfred 2, I’ve gathered some workflows that prove to be useful no matter style you are.
+Since the beginning of Alfred 2, I’ve gathered some workflows that prove to be useful no matter what style you are.
 Here are the best Alfred 2 workflows you can install immediately.

 ## [1.
 Top Processes](https://github.com/zhaocai/alfred2-top-workflow "zhaocai/alfred2-top-workflow · GitHub")